haipengzhou856/TBGDiff/readme.md

 ## Others

 * I think this work is a PIECE OF SHIT in my standard.
 I **ABSOLUTELY HATE,DISGUST and DESPISE A+B+C** ***SHIT*** to speculate and trick a conference or journal  (though the designed module is useful and make sense indeed).
-I **EXTREMELY HATE**such an academic taste.
+I **EXTREMELY HATE** such an academic taste.
 I finish this work just for my job.
 * Welcome to refer, stole and modify my code.
 If you are distressed and tired (just like me, no patience to read the documents lol 🤣) on modifying Highly Integrated Architecture like [MMSeg](https://github.com/open-mmlab/mmsegmentation), [Detectron2](https://github.com/facebookresearch/detectron2), [Pytorch-Lightning](https://github.com/Lightning-AI/pytorch-lightning) even [HuggingFace Trainer](https://huggingface.co/docs/transformers/v4.14.1/en/main_classes/trainer) ,  try my workflow.
 Maybe my proposed network is quite complex, just remove and modify them with your own network and design.
 I think my pipeline of the code production is enough clear, tidy to read and graceful.
 I will also arrange and open-source the code of workflow for specializing in common `cls&seg&det` task, wait for my masterpiece  :p
 * Again, you can freely follow the code, but not suggest the taste.
-I do it just for responsibility dude :(  **Expand the knowledge boundary is research, Build the Lego Bricks is toy player and shit.**
+I do it just for responsibility bro :(  **Expand the knowledge boundary is research, Build the Lego Bricks is toy player and shit.**